 Yes.
 There is a ramp to the entrance.
 The bathrooms and surgery areas are also suitable for wheelchairs.

-UCSA Dental is open from mid-February to early December.
+UCSA Dental is open from mid-February to November.
 It will remain open during this time and does not close for the term and semester break within these months.
 Check-up appointments will be offered until the end of October or until the clinic has reached maximum capacity.

 Yes.
 We have a limited number of appointments available per week and we cannot expand on this.
 We also have a limited number of days that we can remain open during the year and we cannot extend this.
 Because of these restrictions, we will stop offering check-up appointments to new patients during October or November.
 This ensures that we can provide dental treatment to our patient load before we close in early in December.